fast-ide/fast-ide/README.md

 ,{m}        set mark m at current cursor location
 ;{m}        jump to position (line and column) of mark '{m}        jump to line (line and column) of mark
+''          jump back (to line in current buffer where jumped from)
 ```

 ###### file manager